 During the Scan

-The patient lies on the MRI table with the head placed in a special coil.
+The patient is positioned on an MRI table with the head in a special coil.

-A DTI protocol is performed, which takes slightly longer than a routine brain MRI.
+A DTI protocol is conducted, and it can be more time-consuming than a routine MRI.

 After the Scan